adaskin/classroom-grade-upload-fromsheetsidebar/README.md

 ## Privacy Policy
 This add-on runs on client side which uses app scripts and does not collect any information.
 Using this add-on means granting access to the add-on on the current open Spreadsheet and on Classroom courses to look for student assignments and change their grades.

-License
+## License
 This is free software, licensed under the Apache License, Version 2.0.
-Read this for a summary.

 ## Copyright
 Copyright 2023 ammar daskin, all rights reserved.